Looking for the top things to do in San Francisco? Want to make a San Francisco itinerary?

 Ghirardelli Ice Cream Shop

 As you walk into the chocolate shop a worker gives a square piece of Ghirardelli chocolate.
 You can shop around and get cute souvenirs.
 After exploring the shop, you can head to the ice cream shop and order your favorite ice cream combinations.
 There are plenty of places to sit and enjoy!

 My family loves the ice cream so much!
 When we are in San Francisco we usually come a few times during our trip to try different ice cream sundaes!

-Exploratorium is one of the most famous science museums in San Francisco if not in the entire U.S. The unique nature of Exploratorium stems from the fact that almost all of it exhibits are hands on.
+Exploratorium is one of the most famous science museums in San Francisco if not in the entire U.S. The unique nature of Exploratorium stems from the fact that almost all of its exhibits are hands-on.

 Both kids and adults are equally mesmerized by everything Exploratorium has to offer.
 It is a huge museum with both indoor and outdoor exhibits and, honestly, we never managed to see it all in one day.

-The museum also organizes adults only evening parties.
-If you plan to spend the whole day at Exploratorium, please, note that is has a very good food court on site offering a variety of healthy dining options.
+The museum also organizes adults-only evening parties.
+If you plan to spend the whole day at Exploratorium, please, note that it has a very good food court on-site offering a variety of healthy dining options.

 This is a great place to explore in San Francisco!